 Our mission is to build the capacity of the people of Lwala to advance their own comprehensive well-being.

 Ronald McDonald House Charities – RMHC’s support of “Healthy Neighbor” in 2009 and “Safe Babies” in 2011 has significantly increased the quality of and access to maternal and child health services in and around Lwala.
-Their investment specifically helped to expand our health facility and implement a successful maternal and child health outreach program.
+At the beginning of 2014, Ronald McDonald House Charities joined Lwala to support “Thrive thru 5,” a program that will extend clinical services and community outreach efforts to children from conception up to age 5 in order to reduce under-5 mortality in the community by 50%.

 Vanderbilt University Medical Center – Vanderbilt has been a primary supporter to the efforts in Lwala since Milton and Fred Ochieng’ were Vanderbilt medical students.
 Lwala Community Alliance has made Vanderbilt its U.S. home and, each year, Lwala hosts Vanderbilt graduate students in an immersion course in Kenya and as interns in the U.S.